 Q: My ex-spouse lives in another state with our children.
 It is the state

 in which we got divorced.
-Can I take her to Court in New York to enforce
+Can I take them to Court in New York to enforce

-No, you have to go back to the state in which she lives.
+No, you have to go back to the state in which he/she lives.

 Q: My ex-spouse lives in another state with our children, but our divorce

 was in New York.
-Can I take her to Court in New York to enforce my visitation?
+Can I take them to Court in New York to enforce my visitation?

 Yes, but the Court may determine that the State your ex-spouse lives in

 now has jurisdiction instead of New York.
-It depends on how long she has
+It depends on how long he/she

 Without more, no. Document and even tape what is essentially blackmail